jorgensd/jorgensd.github.io/index.md

 ## 2024

-- **October 21st-22nd**: I will give a two day DOLFINx tutorial at the Plasma Science and Fusion Center @ MIT.
-Sign up at [here](https://docs.google.com/forms/d/e/1FAIpQLSfqo5uKk0M-Luz0-BySqLDxuuO2DfYuFcoozx3VPuWH06wSqQ/viewform)
+- **October 21st-22nd**: Two-day DOLFINx workshopp at the [MIT Plasma Science and Fusion Center](https://www.psfc.mit.edu/).
+The workshop material is available at [https://jsdokken.com/FEniCS-workshop](https://jsdokken.com/FEniCS-workshop).
 - **October 4th,11th**: I will give two lectures as part of MU5MES01 of the Solid Mechanics of the Solid Mechanics Master of Sorbonne Université and ENPC.
 See [MU5MES01@Github](https://github.com/msolides-2024/MU5MES01-2024) for more information.
 - **October 1st**: I will give an introduction to the FEniCS library at École des Ponts, Paris.
 See [Laboratory Navier](https://navier-lab.fr/agenda/seminaire-msa-jorgen-s-dokken/) for more information.
 - **New preprint**: [Spatial modeling algorithms for reactions and transport (SMART) in biological cells](papers.md#smart_preprint) available at: [DOI:10.48550/arXiv.2405.15968](https://doi.org/10.48550/arXiv.2405.15968)
 - I am organizing the FEniCS 24 conference at Simula Research Laboratory June 12th-14th in Oslo Norway.
 See: [https://fenicsproject.org/fenics-2024/](https://fenicsproject.org/fenics-2024/) for details
 - v0.8.0 of the DOLFINx tutorial have been published
 - **New paper published**: [https://joss.theoj.org/papers/10.21105/joss.06451](https://joss.theoj.org/papers/10.21105/joss.06451) for details
-- Online panelist at the DOEPy meetup (April 24th), see: [The Python Exchange for DoE Employees](lectures.md#DoEPy) for the event recordingdetails.
+- Online panelist at the DOEPy meetup (April 24th), see: [The Python Exchange for DoE Employees](lectures.md#DoEPy) for the event recording details.

 ## 2023